6.34. kink/container/ORDERED_SET

 stdout.print_line(Set.front.repr) # => "bar"

-`back` returns the element which comes last in the ordering of the set.
+`back` returns the element which comes last in the order of `Set`.

 :TREE_SET.require_from('kink/container/')